ember-learn/guides-source/guides/release/state-management/tracked-properties.md

 By default, Ember assumes that none of the values that are rendered will ever change.
 In some cases this is clearly true - for instance, the punctuation in the template will always be the same, so Ember doesn't need to do anything to update it.
-These or static, state-less parts of the template.
+These are static, state-less parts of the template.
 In other cases, like `this.greeting` or `@name` argument, that's less clear.
-It seems like `language` might be something we want to update, and if we do, then `greeting` should probably change, right?
+It appears `language` might be something we want to update, and if we do, then `greeting` should probably change, right?
 At the least, we should _check_ to see if it should change.